XolaKenny/The-herd/README.md

 ## Data
 ## Model Evaluation

+Model Evaluation

+To make sure our AI chatbot is working well and helping people in rural South Africa with healthcare education, we will check its performance using a few important measures:
+Accuracy: We will see how often the chatbot gives the right answers to health questions.
+For example, if users ask about symptoms or treatments for diseases, we will compare the chatbot’s responses to trusted medical information.
+If the chatbot gives mostly correct answers, it means it is accurate.

+Precision and Recall:
+1.Precision will check how often the chatbot’s answers are useful and correct compared to all the answers it gives.
+For instance, if the chatbot suggests ways to prevent diseases, precision will see how many of these suggestions are right.
+2.Recall will look at how well the chatbot covers all the important health topics.
+We want to make sure the chatbot answers a wide range of questions without missing important details.
+User Satisfaction: We will ask users for their opinions on the chatbot.
+We will find out if they think the information is helpful, easy to understand, and relevant to their health needs.
+If users are happy with the chatbot, it means it is doing a good job.
+Health Outcome Improvements: Over time, we will track changes in the community’s health to see if the chatbot is making a difference.
+We will look for fewer cases of preventable diseases and more health check-ups and vaccinations.
+If these health indicators improve, it shows the chatbot is helping people stay healthier.

 ## Time Series Analysis
 ## Solution Techniques
 ## Natural Language Processing, Speech Recognition, or Speech Synthesis